mui/material-ui/docs/src/pages/components/links/links.md

 ## Simple links

-The Link component is built on top of the [Typography](/api/typography/) component.
+The Link component is built on top of the [Typography](/api/typography/) component, meaning that you can use its props.
-You can leverage its properties.

 {{"demo": "pages/components/links/Links.js"}}

-However, the Link component has different default properties than the Typography component:
+However, the Link component has some different default props than the Typography component:

 - `color="primary"` as the link needs to stand out.
 - `variant="inherit"` as the link will, most of the time, be used as a child of a Typography component.